“The West Side” of Los Angeles has some great restaurants and date spots. Here are some of my favorites!

 Years ago, Westwood was the most happening pedestrian area on the West Side.
 Its popularity has faded over the years and it never recovered despite efforts to revitalize it.
 However, there’s still one reason to go.
 If you’re craving an amazing late-night ice cream sandwich, head to Diddy Riese in the heart of Westwood.
 Ice cream sandwiches are only $3.50 each.
 You’ll be standing in line with UCLA students, but it’s worth the wait for this Westwood institution!
 They’re open till midnight on Friday and Saturday nights, closed on Mondays and Tuesdays, and open until 11 PM on other nights.

-Those are my best date ideas on the West Side and Beverly Hills.
-Let me know if I’ve missed any of your favorites! – Brian
+Those are my best date ideas in West Los Angeles.
+Let me know if I’ve missed any of your favorites!